tcltk/tcl/doc/markdown/string.md

 : Returns a decimal string giving the number of characters in *string*.
 Note that this is not necessarily the same as the number of bytes used to store the string.
 If the value is a byte array value (such as those returned from reading a binary encoded channel), then this will return the actual byte length of the value.

 [string]{.cmd} [map]{.sub} [-nocase]{.optlit} [mapping]{.arg} [string]{.arg}
-: Replaces substrings in *string* based on the key-value pairs in *mapping*.  *mapping* is a list of *key value key value ...* as in the form returned by **array get**.
+: Replaces substrings in *string* based on the key-value pairs in *mapping*.  *mapping* is a list of *key value key value ...* as in the form returned by [array get][array].
 Each instance of a key in the string will be replaced with its corresponding value.
 If **-nocase** is specified, then matching is done without regard to case differences.
 Both *key* and *value* may be multiple characters.
 Replacement is done in an ordered manner, so the key appearing first in the list will be checked first, and so on. *string* is only iterated over once, so earlier key replacements will have no affect for later key matches.
 For example,

     ```
     string map {abc 1 ab 2 a 3 1 0} 1abcaababcabababc